stuchly/tviblindi/README.md

   <img src="vignettes/tviblindi_gui.png">
 </kbd>

-To inspect the connectedness of different populations in your dataset based on Louvain clustering, use the 'connectome' functionality.
+To inspect the connectedness of different populations in your dataset based on Louvain clustering, use the 'Connectome' functionality.

 ```
 Connectome(tv1)